 Contact local media

 Local newspaper are often fairly desperate for content, including reader’s letters.
 You can ask for your name and address to be withheld to maintain your privacy.
-Write about why you are concerned about the cuts and encourage other readers to complete the consultation or contact their MP.
+Write about why you are concerned about proposed changes and encourage other readers to contact their MP.

 Some claimants are going further and getting stories in the media about their fears, like these: